Nick-Dillon-Mansfield/NC-News-Front/nc-news-front/README.md

 ### 'Must Have' User Stories

-1. As a user, I should be able to view a list of all articles.
+1. As a user, I should be able to view a list of all articles - RETRIEVED
 2. As a user, I should be able to view a list of all articles on a specific topic.
 3. As a user, I should be able to view an individual article.
 4. As a user, I should be able to view an individual article's comments.